lucianpls/mod_retile/README.md

 **Reproject_ConfigurationFiles source_configuration_file configuration_file**
 The first file contains the source raster information, while the second the desired configuration for the output

-# Directives for both configuration files
+# Directives in both source and reproject configuration files

 **Size X Y Z C**
   - Mandatory, at least x and y, the raster size in pixels, in both files